-This comes after FEMA approved funding for the unemployment office to provide $300 per week to eligible North Carolinians.
+Last week, FEMA approved funding for the North Carolina Division of Employment Security to provide $300 per week in Lost Wages Assistance to eligible North Carolinians.

 To receive Lost Wages Assistance, a person's unemployment benefit amount must be for at least $100 a week and they must be out of work due to COVID-19.